Koimala: Legend

-A different account claims Koimala to be a Sinhalese prince of royal birth from Ceylon.
+According to Maldivian Folklore, Koimala to be a Sinhalese prince of royal birth from Ceylon.
 The prince is said to have married the king of Ceylon's daughter and made a voyage with her in two vessels from the island.
 Reaching the Maldives they became becalmed, and rested in Northern Maalhosmadulhu Atoll for sometime.
-King and gents at Rasgetheemu island (meaning the King's Island) and Queen with her servants at Angolhitheem island (meaning the Queens island or island of servants) in Northern Maalhosmadulhu Atoll.
+King and gents at Rasgetheemu island (meaning the King's Island) and Queen with her servants at Angolhitheem island (meaning the Queens island or island of servants) and "Vaaverin" (the traders) settled at Vaadhoo island (meaning Traders's island) in Northern Maalhosmadulhu Atoll.
 The Maldive islanders who were then Buddhists, learning that the two chief visitors were of royal descent from the Buddhist kingdom of Ceylon, invited them to remain and ultimately proclaimed Koimala their king at Rasgetheemu.
 The new king and his spouse migrated to Malé and settled there with the consent of the aborigines of Giraavaru - then the most important community of Malé Atoll.
 Until then the Maldives is thought to have been ruled by various matriarchies in different atolls.

 After the settlement in Malé, two vessels were dispatched to bring more people of his race to populate Malé.
 It was not in the tradition for the Giraavaru, and perhaps other aboriginal people of the Maldives, to marry outside their community.

 Although he might have been the first king of the whole of Maldives, the story of a prince might instead be a corruption of the stories of King Soorudasaruna-Adeettiya and King Balaadeettiya, both exiled princes from the Kalinga Kingdom of India who founded the Solar and Lunar Dynasties of the Maldives.
 According to this source (Kitab fi Athaari Meedoo el-Qadimiyyeh by Allama Ahmed Shihabuddine relating from The Maapanansa copper plates), Koimala or Siri Mahaabarana, the son of King Siri Bovana Aananda was the fourth king of the Lunar Dynastry and uncle to King Dhovemi (Siri Bavana-adiththa) the first Sultan (Muslim king) of the Maldives.